2007 Hawaii Warriors football team: Boise State

-Washington (Pac-10)
+Washington

-Previous meeting: Hawaii 10 @ Washington 7 (1973)

 The University of Hawai`i football team (12–0, 8–0 Western Athletic Conference) completed an undefeated regular season by rallying past Washington, 35–28, Saturday night at sold-out Aloha Stadium.
 A raucous crowd watched the Warriors erase a 21-point first half deficit and score the game's final 28 points.

 Heisman Trophy candidate Colt Brennan completed 42-of-50 for 442 yards and five touchdowns, four to wideout Jason Rivers, who also grabbed 14 receptions for 167 yards.

 After the Warriors tied the game at 28, Brennan led the game-winning drive, ending with a 5-yard touchdown pass to Ryan Grice-Mullen with 44 seconds left.

 "What a win", exclaimed UH head coach June Jones. "(The team) was committed to getting a win tonight.
 They played hard and I can't be more proud of them.
 It's unbelievable.
 The (regular season) could not have ended better."

 UW (4–9, 2–7 Pac-10) scored on its first three possessions in the game's first 10 minutes.
 The first two scores were aided by a UH illegal substitution penalty and a UH fumble.
 Quarterback Jake Locker scored on an 8-yard run followed by Luke Kravitz's 1-yard plunge.
 It was Kravitz again finding the endzone from two yards out to make it 21–0.
 UH fumbled the ball over to UW three times in the opening quarter.

 The Warriors finally got on the scoreboard with 10:17 left in the second with Brennan hooking up with Rivers on a 7-yard pass to cut the deficit to 21–7.
 But UW took the ensuing kickoff and traveled 84 yards capped by Paul Homer diving over from a yard out.